- Lissa McCracken - Executive Director

 Mr. Toda joined KPPC’s technical staff as a Senior Sustainability Engineer in August 2015.
 He is responsible for leading the Center’s engineering team and provides technical assistance for client requests pertaining to pollution prevention (P2) and energy efficiency (E2) topics.
 He assists with P2/E2 related projects including development and delivery of training and workshops.

-Mark has 25 years of experience in providing engineering and technical assistance to business and industry.
+Mark has over 30 years of experience in providing engineering and technical assistance to business and industry.
 Working with an industrial extension program at Penn State University, he provided engineering-based improvement opportunities to Pennsylvania manufacturers and entrepreneurs in a variety of technical areas, including new product development, energy efficiency, and renewable energy.
-In addition, Mark taught Sustainable Engineering at the Sullivan College of Technology and Design in Louisville, Kentucky.
+At KPPC, Mark continues to provide pollution prevention, energy engineering and sustainable manufacturing assistance to Kentucky business and industry.
 After attending graduate school at Cornell University, Mark worked for nearly 9 years in development engineering at the IBM Corporation in Endicott, New York.

 - B.S.
 Bioengineering, Syracuse University